kem-a/macos-titlebar/README.md

 `flatpak list`

-To find runtime used by app:
+To find runtime used by the app:

 `flatpak info <full app name>`